La Vibora

 When to Ride?

-La Vibora is one of the park’s lowest-capacity roller coasters, meaning even short lines can be time consuming.
+La Vibora is one of the park’s lowest-capacity roller coasters, meaning even short lines can be take a while.
 Try riding it when the park first opens and everyone else is running to the more popular rides.

 0 Comments